Fudan-iGEM/2025-wiki/pages/inclusivity.md

 #### Details

 PhotoVoice is a participatory research method that invites participants to express their experiences through photographs and narrate the stories behind them[^8].
-We combined this method with an *intersectionality* lens, inviting EB patients, fungus-susceptible individuals, medical researchers, psychology experts, and photographers.
+We combined this method with an **intersectionality lens**, inviting EB patients, fungus-susceptible individuals, medical researchers, psychology experts, and photographers.

 We worked with **Dr. Zihan Zhou**, a psychologist with a STEM background, to design our approach, and also promoted these ideas at the **campus mental health center**.
 You can click here to view the [**guidance manual** ](https://static.igem.wiki/teams/5643/pageimage/inclusivity/photovoice-guidance-manual.pdf) and [**outcome report**](https://static.igem.wiki/teams/5643/pageimage/inclusivity/photovoice.pdf) of our PhotoVoice this time.